 Australia is recognised as having one of the world’s most successful multicultural models for several reasons:

 - Managed Migration System: The points-based skilled migration system balances economic needs with social cohesion, maintaining public support for immigration.
+This also mandates people to hire migration translators Australia.

 - High Public Acceptance: According to the Lowy Institute Poll, 90% of Australians view cultural diversity positively.

-- Global Rankings: In 2024, Australia ranked eighth in the world for the number of overseas-born residents (8.6 million), demonstrating its position as a major destination for international migration.
+- Global Rankings: In 2024, it ranked eighth in the world for the number of overseas-born residents (8.6 million), demonstrating its position as a major destination for international migration.
 Only Switzerland and Luxembourg among OECD countries have higher shares of overseas-born populations.

 Challenges and Opportunities